 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of Trustees has formally met 6 times during the .
+The Board of Trustees has formally met 5 times during the year.

-The Trust Board meets at least 4 times each year and in addition has a Personnel, Finance and Facilities committee made up of Board Trustees that meets at least 3 times a year which includes oversight of funds within its meetings.
+The Personnel, Finance and Facilities committee is made up of Board Trustees that meets at least 3 times a year and includes oversight of funds within its meetings.